brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5616
 There are four kinds of nutriment for the sustenance of beings that already have come to be and for the support of those about to come to be.
 What four?
 They are: physical food as nutriment, gross or subtle; contact as the second; mental volition as the third; and consciousness as the fourth.13

+- Highlight - Location 8069
+13 Nutriment (āhāra) is to be understood here in a broad sense as a prominent condition for the individual life-process.
+Physical food is an important condition for the physical body, contact for feeling, mental volition for consciousness, and consciousness for name-and-form, the psychophysical organism in its totality.
+Craving is called the origin of nutriment since the craving of the previous existence is the source of the present individuality with its dependence upon and continual consumption of the four nutriments in this existence.

 - Highlight(pink) - Location 5264
 Its application makes it clear that no entity is isolated and self-enclosed but is, rather, inherently linked to other things in a complex web of dependently originated processes.
 The key to liberation lies in understanding the causes that sustain this web and bringing them to an end within oneself.
 This is done by practicing the Noble Eightfold Path, the way to extinguish those causes.